kaaproject/kaa/doc/Features/Data-collection/index.md

 ]
 ```

 **4**.
 You can even combine different JSON types in one message.
-Message payload that contains **four data sample** that are JSON object, JSON number, JSON array and JSON boolean.
+Message payload that contains **four data samples**: JSON object, number, array, and boolean.

 ```json
 [